Letter-to-Christian-Scholars/Letter-to-Christian-Scholars/docs/Rapture-Anxiety.md

 ## **Central Question:**

-How much pain do Christian live with because of the Rapture
+How much pain do Christians live with because of the Rapture

 ## **Why this is important to me:**